joakim-brannstrom/dextool/plugin/mutate/README_roadmap.md

       represent.
     * another way is to import a plain json as coverage data. then the user can transform from whatever they want to this json and dextool imports it.
- * add an option to let the file path, relative, be part of the checksum.
-    * needed for projects that have exactly copies of files in multiple locations and these copies are used differently.
-This is probably a corner case of the users so not a high priority to fix.
-The only reason to probably fix it is to make users "feel good" that a loop hole is closed.
  * add an option to let the compilation flags be part of the checksum.
  * embed the configuration in the database to make it easier to share, review and archive. "how was the mutation testing tool actually executed?".
- * use file checksum to NOT analyze redundant files. note though that this requires a dependency tree so headers are re-analyzed even though the root is unchanged.
  * present the first mutant that survived in a pull request as a diff.
 It should be "good enough" because the user is working on the pieace of code thus it should be able to "fast" understand what the mutant means.
- * build a dependency for a file that is mutated such that it is only re-analyzed if that file or any of its dependencies has changed.
-Use the includeVisitor to find the dependencies.
- * add a database query that returns test cases sorted by the number of mutants they killed. change package.d to using it instead of `sort_tcs_on_kills`.
  * rank mutants by how much they changed the source code. more tokens then higher risk?
 Add to high interest mutants.  an alternative would be how much they change the dataflow based on the LLVM IR.
- * allow the limits for the colors in the html report for files to be configurable.
-    * The user may have either looser or stricter requirements than those that are hard coded atm.
  * make it possible for the user to define "mutation operator sets" from the 40+ primitives.
 There is no reason why they are hardcoded.
  * implement merge of databases.
 It is to make it possible for a team to work "distributed".